qperkins33/KitchenOrganizer/README.md

 5. Run the Application: After the build process is finished, you should be able to run the application.
 Run the App class, which serves as the entry point for the JavaFX application.

 - Login: The application will launch, and you will be presented with a login screen.
-Either create an account or log in to an existing account.
+Either create a new account or log in to an existing account.

+EXISTING USERS:
+Username: user
+Password: pass
+ * OR *
+Username: volume
+Password: test

 - Main Page: Upon successful login, you will be directed to the main page of the application.
 Here, you can view food items and perform actions based on the application's features.